9 Story Media Group

 9 Story Media Group (formerly known as 9 Story Entertainment) is a Canadian media production, animation studio, and distribution company founded in September 2002 by Vince Commisso and Steven Jarosz.

 History

 As 9 Story Entertainment

-The company was founded in September 2002 as 9 Story Entertainment by Vince Commisso and Steven Jarosz so Vince could work on Peep and the Big Wide World.
+The company was founded in September 2002 as 9 Story Entertainment by Vince Commisso (an ex-Nelvana producer) and Steven Jarosz so Commisso would be able to work on Peep and the Big Wide World.
 On September 21, 2006, 9 Story launched an international distribution division headed by former Universal Studios executive, Natalie Osborne, known as 9 Story Enterprises.

-9 Story produced its first live-action series, Survive This, from 2008 to 2010.

-On September 20, 2011, 9 Story Entertainment became the co-producer and distributor of the animated series Arthur.
+9 Story produced its first live-action series, Survive This, from 2008 until 2010, but ran for two years.
+On September 20, 2011, 9 Story Entertainment became the co-producer and distributor of the animated series Arthur, replacing WildBrain's predecessor.
 9 Story would produce the series from seasons 16 to 19.

-On April 8, 2013, 9 Story announced that it would acquire the children's and family distribution library of CCI Entertainment; the acquisition was completed on July 24.
+On April 8, 2013, 9 Story announced that it would acquire the kids & family distribution library of CCI Entertainment; the acquisition was completed on July 24.